chef/chef-web-docs/content/chef_compliance_phase.md

 #### Enforce compliance with executed profiles

-The `audit-enforcer` enables you to enforce compliance with executed profiles.
+The `audit-enforcer` reporter enables you to enforce compliance with executed Chef InSpec profiles.
 If the system under test is determined to be non-compliant, this reporter will raise an error and fail the Chef Infra Client run.
 To activate compliance enforcement, set the `reporter` attribute to 'audit-enforcer':

 ```ruby
 default['audit']['reporter'] = 'audit-enforcer'